-Based on Okonjima’s 22 000 ha private, Nature Reserve, 50 km south of Otjiwarongo in central Namibia, our partners The AfriCat Foundation was founded in the early 90’s.
+Based on Okonjima’s 22 000 ha private, Nature Reserve, 50 km south of Otjiwarongo in central Namibia.
+Our partners The AfriCat Foundation was founded in the early 90’s.
 It was formally registered as a non-profit organisation in August 1993.
 It started out primarily as a welfare organisation.
-Over the years it has identified the need to include its focus on education & research as being essential to accomplishing their mission.
+Over the years has identified the need to include its focus on education, research as being essential to accomplishing our mission.
 The long-term conservation of Namibia’s large carnivores.

 Save The Rhino Trust.

 In 1982.
-Our Partner, Save the Rhino Trust (SRT) was formed to reduce poaching and save these rhino from the brink of extinction.
-Save the Rhino’s approach was not only simple, but it was also highly effective.
+Our Partners, Save the Rhino Trust (SRT) was formed to reduce poaching and save these rhino from the brink of extinction.
+But Save the Rhino’s approach was not only simple, but it was also highly effective.
 It would be to offer poachers a more secure livelihood as wildlife guards.
-After three decades of pioneering efforts and collaboration with the Namibian government, the WWF and communities, the black rhino population has quintupled in size and demand for rhino-based tourism is growing steadily.
+After three decades of pioneering efforts and collaboration with the Namibian government.
+The WWF and communities, the black rhino population has quintupled in size and demand for rhino-based tourism is growing steadily.

 CameraCal was founded by Anthony Sinfield.
 He has spent the last three decades involved in the photographic industry.
 This has including many years in the retail market and almost as many in the area of photographic training.
 Such is the depth of his technical knowledge.
 Because of his expertise he is often the only person in the country providing training on specific brands and subjects.

 After many years of trialling various camera and lens calibration products.
-Anthony’s processes skill is now recognised by the industry leading software manufacturer, used for camera calibration.
-Attention to detail and depth of knowledge has enabled him to provide a camera and lens calibration service without compare.
+His processes skill is now recognised by the industry leading software manufacturer, used for camera calibration.
+Attention to detail and depth of knowledge has enabled him to provide a camera and lens calibration service without compromise.

 Your Safari thoroughly recommend that all there photographers avail themselves of our partners Cameracal services.

 If you have any further questions or need any information –